Bend council reviews transportation bond projects, advances Reed Market planning funds - KTVZ

 Some other key priority projects include the Wilson Avenue Improvement Project, Midtown Pedestrian and Bike Crossings, and Butler Market Road and Boyd Acres Road Improvements.

-Councilors also endorsed Anthony Broadman's direction to move ahead with efforts to create one north-south and one east-west protected bike route, in conjunction with bon
+Councilors also endorsed Anthony Broadman's direction to move ahead with efforts to create one north-south and one east-west protected bike routes, in conjunction with the bond measure projects or separately.

 Comments